-|Support measures to foster confidence in electronic voting.||31.12.2019|
+|M2: Implement supporting measures to promote confidence in electronic voting.||31.12.2023|

 Swiss Federal Chancellery, Political Rights Section